-In fiscal years 2015, 2014 and 2013, we recorded an income tax benefit of nil, US\$0.3 million and US\$0.2 million, respectively, as a result of the finalization of certain tax audits (whereby certain matters were settled) and the expiration of the statute of limitations related to certain tax positions.
+In fiscal years 2017, 2016 and 2015, we recorded an income tax benefit of nil, US\$0.3 million and nil, respectively, as a result of the finalization of certain tax audits (whereby certain matters were settled) and the expiration of the statute of limitations related to certain tax positions.

 We file income tax returns in various jurisdictions, including Ireland, the United States, Australia, New Zealand, the Philippines and the Netherlands.
-We are no longer subject to US federal examinations by the IRS for tax years prior to tax year 2012.
-We are no longer subject to examinations by the Netherlands tax authority, for tax years prior to tax year 2010.
-We are no longer subject to Australian federal examinations by the ATO for tax years prior to tax year 2011.
+We are no longer subject to US federal examinations by the IRS for tax years prior to tax year 2014.
+We are no longer subject to examinations by the Australian Taxation Office for tax years prior to tax year 2013.